Get E-Book

 // before -> A -> B -> after

 The ordering is deterministic.
 'A' and 'B' print between 'before' and 'after'.
-The emit() call doesn't return until both listeners have finished executing.
+The emit() call does not return until both listeners have finished executing.
 If listener A takes 500ms of synchronous computation, listener B waits.
 Everything after the emit() call waits.
 The entire call stack above emit() is blocked.

-The synchronous model has real implications for application design.
-If you have a stream with a 'data' listener that does heavy processing, the stream can't deliver the next chunk until your listener returns.
-In a server context, a slow 'connection' listener delays all subsequent connection acceptance for the duration of that listener.
-The event loop (covered in Chapter 1) can't advance to the next phase while your listener is running.
+That synchronous model affects application behavior.
+If a stream has a 'data' listener that does heavy processing, the stream cannot deliver the next chunk until the listener returns.
+In a server, a slow 'connection' listener blocks JavaScript from processing later connection events until that listener returns; the kernel may still queue connections according to the socket backlog.
+The event loop (covered in Chapter 1) cannot advance to the next phase while the listener is running.

 ee.on('work', () => {